Safely Working with Gas Discharge Lamps and

 These fall into two categories:

-- Power supply - like fluorescent ballasts, the high voltage transformers
+- Power supply - like fluorescent ballasts, the high voltage transformers can

-safety if nothing else) high voltage meter can easily identify a bad
+else) high voltage meter can easily identify a bad transformer.
+If a high

-transformer.
-If a high voltage probe is not available, position (with
+voltage probe is not available, position (with power off!) the ends of well

-of the transformer a fraction of an inch apart (about 1/32" per 1,000 V
+insulated wires connected to the outputs of the transformer a fraction of an

-of transformer rating) and apply the power from a safe distance.
-If a hot
+inch apart (about 1/32" per 1,000 V of transformer rating) and apply the power

-arc results, the transformer is likely good (at least when cold).
+from a safe distance.
+If a hot arc results, the transformer is likely good (at

-- Neon tubes - these may lose their ability to sustain a stable discharge
+- Neon tubes - these may lose their ability to sustain a stable discharge over

-(either from normal wear or due to excessive current).
-Check for obvious
+normal wear or due to excessive current).
+Check for obvious damage such as a

-damage such as a cracked tube or cracked seals around the electrodes or
+cracked tube or cracked seals around the electrodes or badly deteriorated

-badly deteriorated electrodes.
-A previously working tube that now will
+electrodes.
+A previously working tube that now will not strike or maintain a

-will need to be replaced or rebuilt.
+stable discharge on a known good transformer will need to be replaced or

 Comments on Little Neon Bulbs and Tubes